 Faðir vor þú sem ert á himnum, helgist þitt nafn.

 Til komi þitt ríki, verði þinn vilji, svo á jörðu sem á himni.

 Fyrirgef oss vorar skuldir, svo sem vér og fyrirgefum vorum skuldunautum.

 Og eigi leið þú oss í freistni, heldur frelsa oss frá illu.

 If you recognize this as the tongue of Björk, you’re correct: it’s modern Icelandic.
 Iceland was colonized by the Norwegian Vikings around the time of the eighth and ninth-century Danish raids on eastern England.
-I might have given you an excerpt from modern Norwegian, but what’s interesting about Icelandic is the language hasn’t changed all that much over the past millennium.
-You can make out many of the same words in an Old Icelandic (or Old Norse as the language of the Vikings is called) version of this same text, dated from around 1000:
+I might have given you an excerpt from modern Norwegian, but what’s interesting about Icelandic is that the language hasn’t changed all that much over the past millennium.
+You can make out many of the same words in an Old Icelandic (or Old Norse as the language of the Vikings is called) version of this same text, dated from around the year 1000:

 Faþer vár es ert a himnom, verði nafn þitt hæilagt.

 Til kome ríke þitt, værði vili þin, sva a iarðu sem í himnum.